SteamFork/SetupStreamingServices/README.md

 ## Setup Streaming Services
-This script will provide a UI to select any URLs found in the `data/links.index` source file, and will create desktop icons and add them to GameScope.
+This script will provide a UI to select any URLs found in the `data/links.index` source file, and will create desktop icons and add them to Steam.
 It is compatible with all devices running SteamOS.

 <table>
   <tr>